 How it works:

-Give students base sentences and ask them to convert them into different tenses.
+Give learners a simple base sentence and ask them to rewrite it in different tenses.

 Example: